nick0410/fully-convolutional-networks/README.md

  Integrated visualization pipeline to compare input drone image, ground truth mask, and predicted segmentation.

-Dataset included in this repository as a ZIP folder for ease of access.
+Dataset included must be included with th images by drones and masks